 - Birth injuries

-Highly Knowledgeable in Spinal Cord Injuries & Personal Injury Law
+Highly Knowledgeable Attorneys & Doctors in Spinal Cord Injury Claims

 At Cullan & Cullan, our experience as both medical doctors and trial lawyers, and engineers equips us to handle serious personal injury cases involving spinal cord damage.
 We have extensive knowledge in the fields of medicine and law in Arizona and the surrounding states.
 With a unique understanding of both disciplines, we’re more than qualified to handle any type of personal injury lawsuit.

 Spinal cord injuries can affect the rest of your life.
 Don’t let a negligent party get away with causing your injuries.
 Call (602) 900-9483 today.